3.5.2 Size of the right atrium and associated structures

 Size < 17mm, Inspiratory collapse ≥ 50%

 The ostium of the normal coronary sinus is 12 ±2mm.
 A diameter above 15 mm should cause the investigator to suspect a persistent superior left vena cava.
 This is a congenital abnormality in which a second left-sided superior vein (embryonic remnant) drains blood from the upper left quadrant of the body via the coronary sinus into the right atrium.
-Other possible causes of coronary sinus enlargement are shown in the table below.
+Other possible causes of coronary sinus enlargement are:

 Reference Value = 4-8mm (upper limit 15m)